-Caffeine helps your focus and mood, but when the side effects outweigh the benefits, withdrawal symptoms make quitting unpleasant.
+Caffeine helps your focus and mood, but when the side effects outweigh the benefits, withdrawal symptoms make quitting hard.
 Learn what to do about it.

-Caffeine is the most widely consumed mood-altering substance on the planet.
-(1)
+Caffeine is the most widely consumed mood-altering substance in the world.

-Billions of people start the day with a caffeinated drink — coffee, tea, yerba mate, energy drinks, or soda — depending on their age, custom and location.
+You may be among the billions of people who start the day with a caffeinated drink — coffee, tea, yerba mate, energy drinks, or soda.

 You probably like the energy, drive, and focus that caffeine gives you.